uitml/GenerativeAI_course/README.md

 * Ethics in AI,
 * and more!

-You can find more information on the Schedule in the file `scheduleGenerativeAI2025.pdf`.
-The schedule is preliminary and may be subject to small changes.
+You can find more information by looking at the last editions 2024 and 2025 in their respective folders.

 You will be evaluated on a team project you develop over the semester.
-This project will be a software or demo making use of the tools and concepts we see in class (see folder of the previous year for some examples).
+This project will be a software or demo making use of the tools and concepts we see in class (see folder of the previous years for some examples).
 PhD students will have an additional task of presenting a scientific paper during one of the lectures.

 ## Who can register?